renzdeveyra/fraud_detection_system/README.md

 3. **Expert Mediator**: A coordination component that combines the outputs from both experts to make a final decision about each transaction.

+## Core Dataset Features

+The system focuses exclusively on these transaction-based features:

+- `distance_from_home` - Distance from home where the transaction happened
+- `distance_from_last_transaction` - Distance from last transaction
+- `ratio_to_median_purchase_price` - Ratio of purchase price to median purchase price
+- `repeat_retailer` - Whether the transaction is with a repeat retailer (0/1)
+- `used_chip` - Whether chip was used (0/1)
+- `used_pin_number` - Whether PIN was used (0/1)
+- `online_order` - Whether it was an online order (0/1)

+These features provide a comprehensive view of transaction patterns without relying on user profile information.

 ## Installation

 1. Clone the repository:

    ```
    git clone <repository-url>
    cd fraud_detection_system
    ```

 2. Install dependencies:

    ```
    pip install -r requirements.txt
    ```